ngxson/wllama/README.md

 ## TODO

+Short term:
-- Guide: How to split gguf file?
+- Guide: How to split gguf file into smaller one?
+- Add a more pratical embedding example (using a better model)
+- Maybe doing a full RAG-in-browser example using tinyllama?

+Long term:
+- When using single-thread build, add ability to run it in a worker (so that heavy operation will not block the render)
 - Support multi-sequences: knowing the resource limitation when using WASM, I don't think having multi-sequences is a good idea
 - Multi-modal: Waiting for refactoring LLaVA implementation from llama.cpp